 The Save cache box allows setting cache options.

 Most often when linking to a format like .sid, which is fast for links, we will ensure the Save cache box is not checked.
 We click Link.

 That creates a data source that contains an image and the image's table in our project.
 We can double-click on the image to open it.

 For a more interesting display, we first create a new data source using a Google street maps imageserver as shown in the Example: An Imageserver Tutorial topic.
 We then create a map and drag and drop the Google layer into the map, and then we drag and drop the image from the data source into the map.
 The image will be re-projected on the fly from the British National Grid projection used by the MrSID image to match the Pseudo-Mercator projection used by the map.
 The illustration also shows the addition above the image of a transparent Google layer that labels streets.

 When linking a MrSID file we can alter the coordinate system and Style the image, changing channel assignments and how channels are interpreted.
 The data within the MrSID remains unchanged, but Manifold will dynamically, on-the-fly re-project and re-interpret the data in the new Style as desired.

-For example, to create the display above we have used the Style pane in the Contents pane to reassign channels from the usual BGR ordering in data to RGB ordering, so that the Red data channel, Channel 2, drives the Blue output and vice versa.
+For example, to create the display above we have used the Style pane to reassign channels from the usual BGR ordering in data to RGB ordering, so that the Red data channel, Channel 2, drives the Blue output and vice versa.
 That creates the false color image seen above.
 We have also applied Autocontrast for medium contrast.
-MrSID is much slower than ECW for analytics, so when we change settings in the Style dialog any recomputation or re-sampling of pixel data will be very slow compared to ECW, but it can be done.
+MrSID is slower than ECW for analytics, so when we change settings in the Style dialog any recomputation or re-sampling of pixel data will be slower compared to ECW, but it can be done.